How Much Do Bass Lessons Cost? Typically $30–$100/Hour

 1. What's the teacher's actual playing and teaching background?
 Years gigging, styles played, years teaching.
 Anyone offering private lessons should be able to tell you this quickly.

 2. How are lessons structured?
 Is there a plan, or is it "show up and we'll figure it out"?
-Both can work, but you should know which one you're paying for.
+Both can work, but you should know which one you are paying for.

 3. Do they teach the style you want to play?
-Rock, funk, jazz, Latin, R&B, worship — not every teacher covers everything, and that's fine.
-Make sure the overlap is there.
+Rock, funk, jazz, Latin, R&B, worship music.
+Not every teacher covers everything, and that's fine, so make sure the overlap is there.

 4. What happens if you miss a lesson?
 Make-up policy, cancellation notice, refund policy.
 Get it in writing (or in an email).